joshuahigginson1/DevOps_Assessment_1/README.md

 >> Our tests can then utilise the methods of this page object class whenever they need to simulate interaction with the UI.

 I chose this approach for a few specific reasons:

 1. My application code is already organised into blueprints.
 It makes sense that my test elements are organised in a similar way.

 2. If I were to add a UI to my app later down the line, I wouldn't have to rewrite every test.
 Only change the way in which the 'page class' references the UI.

 3. I hate having to repeat code.

+### UI Testing with Selenium.

+Selenium is a web browser automation tool that supports the most popular web browsers, across Windows, MacOS and Linux.
+It requires a 'web driver' to run tests within a web browser.

+When I first heard about Selenium, I got incredibly excited.
+I started thinking of all the ways it would speed up my development.
+Testing my apps by hand, I like to employ a 'fuzz' testing mindset - trying to do things outside of the normal realm  thought that if I could implement it into my own project.

 ### Issues with Flask-Testing.

-_This section of the documentation covers my experience with the Flask-Testing module, why I ultimately chose to scrap the LiveServerTestCase class, and how I designed my own multi-threaded test framework._
+_This section of the documentation will cover my experience with the Flask-Testing module, why I chose to scrap the LiveServerTestCase class shown on QA courseware, and how I spent **way** too long designing my own multi-threaded test framework._

 Test_client() is a _lightweight browser emulation_ that comes prebuilt into flask.
 This makes it easier for developers to test their programs without having to write their own.
-However, this client cannot _fully_ emulate the environment of an application running within a browser.
+However, this client cannot fully emulate the environment of an application running within a browser.

 There are a number of things that it will **not** do.
 The test_client() browser cannot execute JavaScript code, which makes it impossible to fully test an interactive UI.
 Any code that is included within a http response will be returned without having been executed.